-Look to the sky and you’ll note the return of our equal parts majestic and prehistoric looking birds we know as Pacific Great Blue Heron (Ardea herodiasfannini), indicating spring is truly on its way.
-They haven’t strayed far, this sub-species being non-migratory, and their gathering for nesting season is truly a sight to behold.
-Herons can be observed in all sorts of habitats in the Cowichan Valley: from salt and freshwater marshes, streams, lakes, to backyard ponds and open fields where frogs and other small amphibians are available.
-Here at the Cowichan Estuary Nature Centre, we make it easy for you.
-Tune in to our web cam to watch the action, or come to Hecate Park for a picnic to observe them in “real time.”
+Look to the sky and you’ll note the return of the equal parts majestic and prehistoric looking birds we know as Pacific Great Blue Heron (Ardea herodias fannini), indicating spring is truly on its way.
+They haven’t strayed far, only dispersed to their winter fishing territories in local watersheds, as this sub-species is non-migratory.
+Herons can be observed in all sorts of habitats in the Cowichan Valley: from salt and freshwater marshes, streams, lakes, to backyard ponds and open fields where fish, frogs and other small amphibians are available to eat.
+Their gathering for nesting season is truly a sight to behold.
+You’ll see more and more showing up at the estuary or flying overhead with sticks in the bills for spring nest repair.
+And the Cowichan Estuary Nature Centre’s Web Cam makes it easy for you to tune in to watch nesting in action, or come to Hecate Park for a picnic to observe them first hand.
 Low tide is an especially good time to observe them forage in the mud flats!
+To access the Heron Cam scroll down to the bottom of this page.

 Read

-Learn about the 30-year nesting history in Cowichan Bay, and the launch of the heron cam project.
+Learn about the 30-year nesting history in Cowichan Bay, and the launch of the heron cam project Heron Camera Launch

 Watch